mohitpai/journey-optimizer.en/help/using/rn/inline-messages.md

 Closed journeys are automatically switched to the "Finished" status after 30 days.
 They will be taken into account in the next iteration, when they are finished.

-**Multi-channel Journeys**
+**Multi-channel journeys**

 These are not migrated.
 You have to re-create them.

 ### What are my action items as a customer?{#actions}

-An automatic conversion of journeys will be performed for you but a few steps are required.
+An automatic conversion of journeys is performed for you but a few steps are required.
 Learn more on the required steps in this [page](../rn/inline-messages-steps.md).

 <!--